 - Effective counter measures Iowa has integrated into their project Design Manual concerning Work Zone Safety to develop a more mature TSMO

-A detailed five-year Work Zone Management Service Layer Plan was developed to clarify the tactical areas the Department should apply time and resources.
-The plan development has elevated the importance of work zone management throughout Iowa DOT, resulting in many activities, all of which contribute to improving delay, safety, and the Department’s TSMO maturity.
+A detailed five-year Work Zone Management Service Layer Plan was developed to clarify the tactical areas to which the department should apply time and resources.
+The plan development has elevated the importance of work zone management throughout Iowa DOT, resulting in many activities, all of which contribute to improving delay, safety, and the department’s TSMO maturity.

 TSMO PLANNING, STRATEGY AND DEPLOYMENT

 To determine which types of highway projects require additional work zone management attention, the Traffic Critical Projects (TCP) process was developed and integrated into the Department’s Design Manual in March 2019.
 The two-step process determines, 1) Does the proposed work qualify as a TCP, and 2) Is the project designated as Significant, which requires an added level of planning.